 Try zip-lining.

-If you’re not afraid of heights, this activity is definitely worth adding to your Sayulita bucket list!
-ZIP LINING.
 Highly recommend it if you want to see some epic views of the beautiful beaches and rainforests in the area.

 You’ll start off at the longest zip line in the whole of Banderas Bay and slide along TEN zip lines.
 I love this for anyone seeking a little bit of a thrill plus gorgeous above-ground views.